fxamacker/cbor/README.md

 <hr>

 __Why this CBOR library?__ It doesn't crash and it has well-balanced qualities: small, fast, safe and easy.
-It also has a standard API, CBOR tags (built-in and user-defined), 16/32/64-bit floats, and duplicate map key options.
+It also has a standard API, CBOR tags (built-in and user-defined), float64→32→16, and duplicate map key options.

 * __Standard API__.
 Codec functions with signatures identical to [`encoding/json`](https://golang.org/pkg/encoding/json/) include:
 `Marshal`, `Unmarshal`, `NewEncoder`, `NewDecoder`, `encoder.Encode`, and `decoder.Decode`.